SteveClement/wiki.localhost.lu/InfoSec/GeneralProtection.md

 After FAT32 Formatting a 2Gig USB Disk you can do entire Disk encryption on that Drive and depending on how Paranoia you are you might want to investigate what a Hidden Partition is.

-/!\ vFAT/FAT32 was a BAD choice(tm) - So I moved to an ext3/4 Filesystem with MacFuse under OSX (permission et al.)
+:warning: vFAT/FAT32 was a BAD choice(tm) - So I moved to an ext3/4 Filesystem with MacFuse under OSX (permission et al.)

 Also there are Evil Maids that try to get to your Pass-phrase: